jedisct1/libsodium/README.markdown

     ./configure
     make && make check && make install

+[CurveCP](http://curvecp.org/) tools can be installed as well, provided that `--enable-curvecp` has been given to the `./configure` command.

 ## Comparison with vanilla NaCl

 Sodium does not ship C++ bindings.
 These might be part of a distinct